Drepung Monastery | 哲蚌寺

 To the left of the entrance, Sangak Podrang, which serves a protector shrine and contains a Thangkar image of Dalai Lama V. and a copies of Kan-ju-er (Kangyur) and Tan-ju-er(Tangyur) are contained by the bookcases attached to the side walls.
 The inner praying chamber contains Thangkar images of Dharmaraja, Bhairava, Six-armed Mahakala and Shridevi

 The main courtyard is where the religious dance were performed and where the Shoton Festival (Yugurt Festival) is hold annually.
 It is flanked by two-story residential quarters.
 Beyond the courtyard, the lower story of the palace contains an Assembly hall, which has one Atisha’s image of “Speaking Tara”, and other images of Mahakarunika, and the protector deities.
 The upper story contains one private rooms for of the Dalai lamas.

 There are three other Gelug Pa monasteries that have an important regional influence.
 One of them is Tashilhunpo Monastery, which was founded in 1447 by the 1st Dalai Lama and is located in Shigartse, which the second largest city of central Tibet.
 Tashilhunpo Monastery is the traditional seat of successive Panchen Lamas, that is also the second highest ranking Tulku lineage in the Gelug pa tradition.

 09:00 am – 16:00 pm

 Add : No. 276, Beijing West Road | 拉萨市城关区北京西路276号

-Monk debating begin at 14:30pm most halls are closed in the afternoon
+Most of the halls of Drepng monastery are closed in the afternoon

 Drepung monastery is located in the northwest of Lhasa city, it can be reached easily with bus or taxi;